macbright/battleShip/README.md

 4. Push to the branch (git push origin feature/[chosen name])
 5. Create a new Pull Request

+## Future Features
+1. include different levels of difficulties.

+2. add a sound effect to the game

 ## License

 The JavaScript Templates script is released under the